Manipal: Air

-The nearest international airport is Mangalore International Airport, which is located around 62 km south from Manipal, connecting it to Indian cities like Mumbai, Bangalore, Hyderabad, Chennai and Delhi, and internationally to the middle eastern countries like Oman, Kuwait, Bahrain, Qatar, Saudi Arabia, and United Arab Emirates.
+The nearest international airport is Mangalore International Airport, which is located around 62 km south of Manipal, connecting it to Indian cities like Mumbai, Bangalore, Hyderabad, Chennai and Delhi, and internationally to the Middle Eastern countries like Oman, Kuwait, Bahrain, Qatar, Saudi Arabia, and United Arab Emirates.
 Pre-paid taxis are available to transport passengers to and from Manipal and Udupi.
+KSRTC runs air-conditioned direct bus service between Manipal and Mangaluru International Airport.

 Buses also connect Manipal directly to the Kempegowda International Airport in Bangalore, to cater to the large number of international students studying at the university.
 KSRTC recently started "Flybus", a premium daily bus service from Manipal to Kempegowda International Airport in Bangalore.
+Buses are also available for travelling to the nearby town of Udupi, where people can switch to the Railway Station for their needs.

 Education

 Manipal gained prominence when Dr. T.M.A.
 Pai founded the Kasturba Medical College in 1953, the Manipal Institute of Technology in 1957, a popular institute for engineering and 21 other colleges later, all of which became a part of Manipal Academy of Higher Education in 1993.
 Manipal Academy of Higher Education has been granted the status of Institute of Eminence in the year 2018.
 It has also been ranked among the top ten private engineering colleges within India.
 It is ranked 2nd within the state of Karnataka.
 Pai also founded the Manipal Pre-University College.

 Manipal is a major technology and medical research hub, with major conferences and seminars organized almost every week.
 Since the establishment of Manipal University Technology and Business Incubator (MUTBI), the in-house business incubator of the university, a large number of student-run technology and media startups have sprung up.